seb-oss/green/CONTRIBUTING.md

     Note over Your Team: Switch out local component<br>for Green component
 ```

-<small>Diagram over the contribution process for Green Design System</small>
+<small>*Diagram over the contribution process for Green Design System*</small>

 ### Need for component

-The first step in the contribution process is a need within a team for a specifik component or feature.
+The first step in the contribution process is a need within a team for a specific component or feature.

 ### Intro to Green Design System

-Second step in the process is for that team to get in touch with the Green Team to check the following things:
+Second step in the process is for that team to [get in touch with the Green Team](https://teams.microsoft.com/l/team/19%3AR-yrtyItfX3RWEyU8WrCyVy6u-eqWxYPbY1w2O7UVPs1%40thread.tacv2/conversations?groupId=3ad3eb8f-ab23-44e6-9b61-d08fee172513&tenantId=9a8ff9e3-0e35-4620-a724-e9834dc50b51) to check the following things:

 - Is this feature currently being worked on by someone?
 - How should the team go forward with contributing this feature/component?
 - Get assigned a co-pilot (someone from the Green Team) who can answer questions that arise during implementation.

-This intro is often held during Green Coaching which can be booked here.
+This intro is often held during Green Coaching which can be booked [here](https://teams.microsoft.com/l/entity/0d820ecd-def2-4297-adad-78056cde7c78/_djb2_msteams_prefix_4065088102?context=%7B%22channelId%22%3A%2219%3A33f450cae2764531930c4eca19aa4c26%40thread.tacv2%22%7D&tenantId=9a8ff9e3-0e35-4620-a724-e9834dc50b51).
 If the time for this meeting doesn't fit, reach our to the Green Team.

 ### Implementation

-The team start implementing the feature locally.
+Now the team can start implementing the component or feature locally, focusing on their specific requirements, deliveries and dead-lines.
 During this process Green Coaching can be used to get hands on support from the Green Team.

-When the Team feels that enough work has been done on the feature a PR is opened in the Green repository.
+When the Team feels that enough work has been done on the feature, a PR is opened in the Green repository.

 ### Review

-The Green Team will do a review of the PR and request any additional changes.
+The Green Team will do a review of the PR and, if needed, request any additional changes.

-When the PR is merged Greens code packages will be versioned and published.
-The team can then switch our it's local component with the one from Green.
+When the PR is merged, Greens code packages will be versioned and published.
+The team can then switch out it's local component or fetaure with the one that is now in Green.

 ## Issues and PRs

-If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.
+If you have suggestions for how Green could be improved, or want to report a bug, open an issue!
+We love all and any contributions.
 If you have questions, too, we'd love to hear them.
 Try to have a short but informative title and longer text in the description.
 Also try to find labels that fits the subject.

 Eg: `Button: Fontsize and spacings too big` could be tagged with the `Comp: Button` label.

+***Note:** Before you open an issue or PR, condider the classification of information you are about to add in it.
+Only add information if you are certain that it's classified as open (C1).*

+### PRs

 We also love PRs.
-If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
-Look at the links below if you're not sure how to open a PR.
+If you're thinking of a large PR, we advise going through the process outlined above, though!

+Have a look at the links below if you're not sure how to open a PR.

 ## Submitting a pull request (PR)